altrsoftware/altr-alation-tag-policy/README.md

 The tool grabs tags of each column from a custom field in Alation, applies those tag values to the corresponding column in Snowflake, imports Snowflake Object Tags into ALTR and adds said columns to ALTR to be governed.

-This tool is plumbing between to available API's..
+This tool is plumbing between two available API's:

 * [ALTR Management API](https://altrnet.live.altr.com/api/swagger/)